 \subsection{Implicit condensation}

 For the numerical method, we want all the source terms to be given explicitly.
-To avoid the modelling of the condensation source term, we follow~\cite{DAB14} and remove the condensation source term, by adding equations \eqref{eqn.vapour-density} and \eqref{eqn.cloud-density}.
+To avoid the modelling of the condensation source term, we follow~\cite{DAB14} and remove the condensation source term by adding equations \eqref{eqn.vapour-density} and \eqref{eqn.cloud-density}.
 This defines a new \emph{moist} density $\rho_m = \rho_v + \rho_c$ of water which is only transported by the velocity of dry air.
 This leads to the equation

 To recover $\rho_c, \rho_v$, we then need to compute the vapour density at saturation.
 This can be obtained from the saturation pressure \eqref{eqn.saturation-vapour-pre} and the equation of state for the vapour pressure $p_v = \rho_v R_v T$.
 Since this depends on the temperature, we need to recover the temperature from the internal energy contribution in the energy equation \eqref{eqn.mass-total-energy} , which in turn depends on all densities separately.
 We assume that all cloud water evaporates instantaneously in undersaturated regions.
 Using the moist density, the internal energy density $\rho e = E - \rho \ub \cdot \ub / 2$, where $e$ denotes the internal energy, and the saturation requirement, we then arrive at the non-linear system

 which we can use to solve for the temperature, vapour density and cloud density.
 The saturation vapour pressure $e_s(T)$ is defined in \eqref{eqn.saturation-vapour-pre}.
 We note that while~\cite{DAB14} also considered a single moist density, rain dynamics were not included.
 For a detailed discussion of our solution strategy of system \ref{eqn.implicit_condensation}, see \Cref{sec.discr:subsec.reconstruction} below.